概要 (English below)

 This year, we decided to go on a big adventure as a group, to assess biodiversity in the Gobi Desert (Mongolia).
-We are going to bring a pocket sequencer, molecular biology toolkit, and a drone to get as much information as we can about this mysterious region of the globe, that is hosting some protected wild animal species.
+We brought portable equipment for molecular biology toolkit and extracted RNA from the desert soil using a gasoline-fueled inverter to produce electricity.
+We also collected microbiome swabs for the MetaSUB international consortium.

 Main Themes / Goals

-To analyze the microbiome of historical and cultural monuments (collaboration with MetaSUB international consortium)
+To analyze the microbiome of historical and cultural monuments (collaboration with MetaSUB)

 Dr. Josephine GALIPON (Keio University, IAB, Japan) Project leader